Jeiwan/uniswapv3-book/src/milestone_3/liquidity-calculation.md

 ## Finding Fair Liquidity

-You might be wondering why there are two ways of calculating $L$ while we have always had only one $L$, which is calculated as $L = \sqrt{xy}$, and which of these ways is correct.
+You might be wondering why there are two ways of calculating $L$ while we have always had only one $L$, which is calculated as $L = \sqrt{xy}$, and which of these ways is correct?
 The answer is: they're both correct.

 In the above formulas, we calculate $L$ based on different parameters: price range and the amount of either token.
 Different price ranges and different token amounts will result in different values of $L$.
 And there's a scenario where we need to calculate both of the $L$'s and pick one of them.
-Recall this piece from `mint` function:
+Recall this piece from the `mint` function:

 ```solidity
 if (slot0_.tick < lowerTick) {